geoschem/geos-chem-shared-docs/supplemental-guides/spack.rst

         extra_rpaths: []

-As you can see, the default compiler executables are located in the /usr/bin folder.
-This is where many of the system-supplied executable files are located. exec
+As you can see, the default compiler executables are located in the :file:`/usr/bin` folder.
+This is where many of the system-supplied executable files are located.

 ==============================
 Build the GCC 10.2.0 compilers